-16,000,000 American Depositary Shares GENETRON記述主子
+16,000,000 American Depositary Shares GENETRON 五生子

-Representing 80,000,000 Ordinary Shares

-This is an initial public offering of American depositary shares, or ADSs, representing ordinary shares of Genetron Holdings Limited.
+GENEIR UNIZ生士 Genetron Hole 9 Representing 80,000,0 100 Ordinary Snares This is an initial public offering of American depositary shares, or ADSs, re epresenting ordinary shares of Genetron Holdings Limited.
 We are offering 16,000,000 ADSs.
-Each ADS represents of five our ordinary shares, par value US\$0.00002 per share.
+Each ADS represents of five our ordina ry shares, par value US\$0.00002 per share.
 Prior to this offering, there has been no public market for the ADSs.
-The initial public offering price is US\$16.00 per ADS.

-We have been approved for listing the ADSs on the Nasdaq Global Market under the symbol "GTH."

-We are an "emerging growth company" under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.
-Investing in the ADSs involving risks.
-See "Risk Factors" beginning on page 20 of this prospectus.

-PRICE US\$16.00 PER ADS

-Neither the United States Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
-Any representation to the contrary is a criminal offense.

-Per ADS Total Public offering price US\$16.00 US\$256,000,000.00 Underwriting discounts and commissions(1) US\$1.12 US\$17,920,000.00 Proceeds, before expenses, to us US\$14.88 US\$238,080,000.00

-(1) See "Underwriting" for additional disclosure regarding compensation payable by us to the underwriters.

-The underwriters have a 30-day option to purchase up to an additional 2,400,000 ADSs from us at the initial public offering price less the underwriting discount.

-Several existing shareholders and their affiliates have subscribed for, and have been allocated an aggregate of 1,310,000 ADSs in this offering.
-Among them, Vivo Capital Fund IX, L.P. and its affiliated entity ("VIVO Entities"), one of our principal shareholders, has subscribed for, and has been allocated 1,250,000 ADSs, in this offering at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 7.8% of the ADSs being offered in this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
-The underwriters will receive the same underwriting discounts and commissions on any ADSs purchased by these existing shareholders and their affiliates as they will on any other ADSs sold to the public in this offering See "Underwriting" for more information.

-The underwriters expect to deliver the ADSs against payment in U.S. dollars in New York, New York on June 23, 2020.

-Credit Suisse

-BTIG

-Canaccord Genuity
+It is cu US\$11.50 and US\$13.50. arrently estimated that the initial public offering price per ADS will be between en We have applied for listing the ADSs on the Nasdaq Global Market under t the symbol "GTH."
+We are an "emerging growth company" under applicable U.S. federal secur rities laws and are eligible for reduced public company reporting requiremen ıts.
+See " Risk Factors " beginning on page 20 for factors you shou ıld consider before buying the ADSs.
+Neither the United States Securities and Exchange Commission nor an passed upon the accuracy or adequacy of this prospectus.
+Any representation y other regulatory body has approved or disapproved of these securities n to the contrary is a criminal offense. s or Public offering price Per ADS Total US\$ US\$ Underwriting discounts and commissions(1) Proceeds, before expenses, to us US\$ US\$ US\$ US\$ (1) See "Underwriting" for additional disclosure regarding compensation pa ayable by us to the underwriters.
+The underwriters have a 30-day option to purchase up to an additional $2,40$ discount.
+00,000 ADSs from us at the initial public offering price less the underwriting j Several existing shareholders and their affiliates have indicated an interest Among them, Vivo Capital Fund IX, L.P. and its affiliated entity ("VIVO Entities INVESTMENT LIMITED, one of our principal shareholders, and ETP BioHealth Chairman of the Board of the Directors, and one of our principal shareholders, ha US\$5 million, respectively, of the ADSs being offered in this offering at the initial Such indication of interests is not a binding agreement or commitment to purchase such investors and such investors are under no obligations to purchase any ADSs. n III Fund, L.P. ("ETP"), an affiliate of Mr. Weiwu He, our co-founder and we indicated interests in purchasing up to US\$30 million, US\$10 million and all public offering price and on the same terms as the other ADSs being offere e, and we and the underwriters are under no obligations to sell any ADSs to d ed.
+The underwriters expect to deliver the ADSs against payment in U.S. dolla rs in New York, New York on , 2020.
+Credit Suisse CICC BTIG Canaccord Genuity

-The date of this prospectus is June 18, 2020.
+The date of this prospectus is